fadden/6502bench/SourceNotes.md

 All of the code is written in C# .NET, using the (free to download) Visual Studio Community 2022 IDE as the primary development environment.
 The user interface uses the WPF API, targeted at .NET Framework 4.6.2.
+To build the sources, clone the git repository and open "WorkBench.sln" in Visual Studio 2019 or later.
+The Solution file is called "WorkBench.sln" rather than "6502bench.sln" because some things in Visual Studio got weird when it didn't start with a letter.

 When installing Visual Studio, be sure to include ".NET Desktop Development".
 You may also need to install the .NET Framework 4.6.2 "Dev Pack" (as a separate download, or via the "individual components" tab in the Visual Studio Installer).

-The Solution file is called "WorkBench.sln" rather than "6502bench.sln" because some things in Visual Studio got weird when it didn't start with a letter.

 The code style is closer to what Android uses than "standard" C#.
 Lines are folded to fit 100 columns.